 The Group strictly follows the relevant regulations regarding product responsibility in Hong Kong, including but not limited to the Food Safety Ordinance, the Trade Descriptions Ordinance, the Competition Ordinance and the Personal Data (Privacy) Ordinance.
 The Group endeavours to improve its quality control system and to raise customer satisfaction continuously.
 Any customer feedback or complaint is recorded and handled immediately for improvement.
 The Group has established policies and procedures on product recall.
-Products may be exchanged or returned within 30 days from the date of purchase upon presentation of original sales invoice.
-There were no incidents of product recalls during the Reporting Year.
+Products may be exchanged or returned within 30 days from the date of purchase upon presentation of original ales invoice.
+0.03% of total products sold were recalled for safety and health reasons during the Reporting Year.

-During the Reporting Year, the Group received one complaint only in relation to customer service.
-The complaint has been followed-up by the management immediately and carefully so as to improve the customer satisfaction and prevent the occurence of similar incidents.
+During the Reporting Year, the Group received two complaints only in relation to customer service.
+The complaint has been followed-up by the management immediately and carefully so as to improve the customer satisfaction and prevent the occurrence of similar incidents.